The Personal Statement: The Holy Grail of College Admissions

 In fact, we’d argue the formative years of personal growth happen to be in college, or getting that first job, that moment when you lead your own independent life away from safety net of your parents’ guidance and care.
 That first time you step out to the real world and think to yourself, “Now what?”

-But you are challenged to write a thoughtful, and often times compelling and important college application essay that is supposed to demonstrate the gravity of your experiences – in high school.
-And that certainly makes the task challenging.
+But you are challenged to write a thoughtful, and often times compelling college application essay that is supposed to demonstrate the gravity of your life experiences – in high school.
+And that certainly makes the task challenging to say the least.

 A male student using his laptop and writing at the same time.

 If you’d like to get feedback from others, you might want to ask your friends and family – we’re sure they’re more than happy to take a look.
 But don’t expect expert feedback, and be prepared to get multiple different opinions and perspectives.
-It’s said that when you ask 10 people for their opinion on their essay, you’ll get 10 different opinions.
-And you only have one shot to do stand out from the thousands of applicants out there.
+It’s said that when you ask 10 people for their thoughts on your college application essay, you’ll get 10 different opinions.
+One might say you need to show more leadership, and another might say you need to dramatize your experiences.
+Who is right?
+You only get one shot to stand out from the thousands of applicants out there with this college application.

-How do you juxtapose the two dichotomies of “being true to yourself” while writing something fresh and different to “entertain the admissions officers”?
-Admissions officers will be reading thousands of essays about community service, or about sick relatives, or about the immigrant story.
+Why do Steven King and Michael Crighton continue to be the #1 New York Times seller on every bookshelf year after year, while the rest flounder?
+How do you juxtapose the two dichotomies of “being true to yourself” while writing something fresh and different to win the hearts of the admissions officers?
+Admissions officers will be reading thousands of essays about community service, or about applicants who grew up with their debilitating grandparents, or about the immigrant story.
+How will you set yourself apart through your college application essays?

-What you write about is certainly important.
-There are topics that we absolutely have my students avoid because it would significantly diminish their odds of acceptance.
+What you decide to write about for your college application essays is certainly important.
+Moreover, there are topics that we absolutely have our students avoid because it would significantly diminish their odds of acceptance.
 It’s a big part of our strategy when we consult with our students.

 But how you write and the depth of your writing is just as important as what you write.

-We’ve seen situations where high school students will write about their laundry list of accomplishments.
-Writing highly linear essays.
-Not showing their voice or personality into the essays.
-Or even being too creative with their essay to a point where it detracts from the overall message they’re trying to deliver.
+We’ve seen situations where high school students will write about their laundry list of accomplishments and extracurricular activities, for example.
+Writing highly linear essays about what they’ve done and accomplished rather than reflecting their voice or personality into the essays.
+Or even being too creative with their essay to a point where it detracts from the overall message they need to deliver.

 Let us give you a concrete example: